 No, the intercity bus service works on a first-come basis and cannot be pre-booked.

-Yes, Hafilat bus card can be used to tap and pay for intercity bus journeys to other emirates.
+Yes, Hafilat bus card can be used to tap and pay for intercity bus journeys to Dubai

 What is There to Do in Abu Dhabi and Dubai